royalbhati/FireYourNeurons.github.io/README.md

 ╚═════════════╩════════════════╩══════════╝
 ```
 Now Male is assigned to 1 ,Female to 2 and so on but does that make any sense?

 Algorithm will interpret that Female is higher than Male

 Is it a valid interpretation?

 Sorry Feminists but **NO** its not
+That does not really make any sense in terms of value and feature because all of them are completely independent features.

 Algorithm will continue building its prediction on these interpretation and it won't end good
 so we need to Encode every caegorical value into separate binary variables.